 Measuring Serotonin levels

 Measuring levels of serotonin is important in both diagnosis and management of certain NETs – although it’s probably sensible to test all potential NET patients during diagnosis when the type of tumour is not yet known.
-Testing for tumour markers will differ between countries and within countries but the most common standard for testing Serotonin appears to be 5-HIAA (5-hydroxyindoleacetic acid) either via a 24-hour urine test or via a plasma version (mainly used in USA).
+Testing for tumour markers will differ between countries and within countries but the most common standard for testing Serotonin appears to be 5-HIAA (5-hydroxyindoleacetic acid) either via a 24-hour urine test or via a plasma version (mainly used in USA but now creeping into UK).
 5-HIAA is the output (metabolite) of 5-HT (Serotonin).
-Not to be confused with the less reliable serum serotonin which is a different test.
+Not to be confused with the less reliable ‘serum serotonin’ which is a different test.

 Another frequently asked question about serotonin tests is whether they are testing the amount in the brain or the gut.
 The answer is …… they are testing the levels in the blood.
 Furthermore, if you are measuring serotonin as an indicator for Carcinoid Syndrome, it has to be remembered that the majority of serotonin is in the gut, so even if serotonin levels in the brain were being measured alongside the gut levels, it would not majorly influence the result.
 It also has to be remembered that serum serotonin and 5HIAA are not absolute tests, they are not 100% sensitive, they are simply indicators of a potential problem.
 There are methods of measuring brain serotonin but it is very complex and beyond the purposes of this blog.
 However, I would just add that it is the reuptake of Serotonin in the brain (plus some other stuff) that can cause depression, not the actual level or amount in the brain.